deshsharma/Infra/Docs/DockerK8sLLM.md

 - Ideal for **microservices architecture** , scaling applications, and enabling rapid deployment and scalability.
 - Since the underlying OS is shared, containers might not be as **safe** as virtual machines.

 **Secret of multiple Containers**

-**Namespace and Cgroups**

 ![](./images/cgroups.png)

 In a Linux system, there is a default **namespace** that includes all the system resources, like file systems, process IDs, user IDs, and network interfaces.
 This namespace is like a big container that holds everything together.Think of namespaces as separate rooms in a house.
 By default, you have one big room that contains everything.
 But with namespaces, you can create multiple rooms and organize things differently in each room.

-The different kinds of namespaces are:
+**Namespaces** provide isolation of system resources, such as PIDs, network interfaces, and filesystems.
+This means that containers running in different namespaces cannot see or interact with each other's resources.

+Here are some examples of namespaces:

+- **Process ID (pid)**: This namespace provides separate process ID spaces for each namespace.
+Each room (namespace) has its own set of process IDs, so processes running in one room can't see or interfere with processes running in another room.
-1. Mount (mnt): This namespace allows you to have different sets of file systems mounted in different namespaces.
+- **Mount (mnt)**: This namespace allows you to have different sets of file systems mounted in different namespaces.
 It's like having different storage spaces in different rooms of the house.
-2. Process ID (pid): This namespace provides separate process ID spaces for each namespace.
-Each room (namespace) has its own set of process IDs, so processes running in one room can't see or interfere with processes running in another room.
-3. Network (net): This namespace gives you separate network interfaces for each namespace.
+- **Network (net)**: This namespace gives you separate network interfaces for each namespace.
 It's like having separate sets of Wi-Fi routers in each room, so devices connected to one router can't directly communicate with devices connected to another router.

 Another important aspect of container isolation is the control over system resource consumption.
 This control is achieved using **cgroups** , which is a feature provided by the Linux kernel. **Cgroups** allow you to set limits on how much system resources a process or a group of processes within a container can utilize.
 These resources can include CPU usage, memory allocation, network bandwidth, and more.